By Jennifer Stuart

 The Shaak roast (beef pot roast) was the heartier option as it came with a pasta base.
 The meat was tender and flavourful and the pasta wasn't overcooked.
 This is one of the dinner-only entrees and one we highly recommend.
 It is fairly expensive at $18.99 but not outrageous by park standards.
 The Yobshrimp Noodle Salad was just what is sounds like - a cold noodle salad.
 This portion had 12 good sized shrimp over peppers and glass noodles.
 A lighter choice but still filling and had a great tangy flavour ($15.99).

 The Ithorian Garden Loaf is a vegetarian plant-based "meatloaf" that was again a good portion, but not huge, with some lovely veggies on the side.
 The Smoked Kaadu Ribs were delicious and moist with lots of flavour served over a cabbage slaw.

 We were really impressed with the flavours and taste of these dishes and the fact that this makes another great option for those who don't want the standard burgers, hot dogs or chicken nuggets.
-The desserts looked great when we saw other people eating them, but we didn't have an opportunity to try them as we had to rush off to a reservation at Oga's Cantina.
-Look for an update to this post when we have a chance to try the desserts and a review of Oga's Cantina coming soon.
+Look for a review of Oga's Cantina coming soon.

 If you enjoyed this post, you may be interested in some of our other Disneyland posts.